The ISO Formats

 ISO is a special file format that represents the content of a small storage device.

 The Parrot ISO file is a bit-per-bit representation of the content of a Parrot USB or DVD drive.

 You can use a special software like Etcher to clone the content of the Parrot ISO to a USB drive and transform such USB drive into a full Parrot USB device.

 How NOT to create a Parrot USB drive

 The Parrot ISO uses the iso9660 format (also known as isohybrid).
 It is a special ISO format that contains not only the partition content, but also the partition table.

 Some ISO writing programs do not write the iso bit-per-bit into the usb drive at a low level.
 They create a custom partition table and just copy the file in the USB drive in an unofficial and non-standard way.
 This behavior is against what the isohybrid was created for, and may break core system functionalities and make the system uninstallable from such USB drives.

-Parrot users have NOT to use programs like unetbootin, or any program not isohybrid compliant.
+It is highly recommended NOT to use programs like unetbootin, or any program which not isohybrid compliant.

 How to create a Parrot USB drives

 To create a Parrot bootable device you need a USB drive of at least 4gb for the security edition or 2gb for the home edition